 7 Can you Lose your Belly Fat by Doing Pilates?

 Pilates gives you the foundation to support more demanding activities.
 It involves muscle strengthening exercises which can contribute towards weight loss.
 For best results combine with a healthy diet and aerobic activity (walking, cycling or swimming).
-To increase efficiency try reformer Pilates where there is added resistance to increase difficulty and help with weight loss.
+To increase efficiency try reformer pilates offers London where there is added resistance to increase difficulty and help with weight loss.
 A recent study showed an increase in Pilates activity have shown a positive reduction in weight, body mass index and fat percentages (Savkin 2017).

 8 Can Pilates Change Your Body Shape?